 People abusing Desoxyn may refer to it in street terms like 1:

 You will fare better in attempting to positively approach a loved one if you do so from an educated standpoint.

 You can explore information related to Desoxyn abuse and stimulant abuse, in general, to gain a better understanding of the larger issue and how your loved one is affected.
 First, note that your loved one may also be abusing methamphetamine that is illicitly manufactured, which may produce more intense and unpredictable effects than Desoxyn itself 4.
 They may also use other prescription stimulants, such as Adderall, or illicit drugs like cocaine in place of Desoxyn when it is not available, and thus give rise to additional symptoms.
-For more information on symptoms you might come across, see our Stimulants Abuse page.
+For more information on symptoms you might come across, see our Overview on Stimulants Abuse page.

 You’ll also need to understand a general picture of substance abuse and addiction so that you have appropriate expectations.
 If you expect your loved one to quit immediately because you ask them to, you likely will be disappointed.
 Drug abuse can change the brain of the user over time, impair self-control, and make quitting without help an extremely challenging prospect 5.

 Practice communication.
 Now is the time to approach your loved one.
 To do so, come from a position of love, support, and encouragement to increase your chances of success.
 Be aware that your loved one may not be honest with you because of the shame, fear, anger, and denial associated with their drug use.

 During your communication 6: